 4. Refugee

-Then our third character is Mahmoud, and he is a Syrian boy in Twenty Fifteen in Aleppo, and a bomb demolishes his home.
+Then, our third character is Mahmoud, a Syrian boy in Twenty Fifteen in Aleppo, and a bomb demolishes his home.
 His brother is catatonic at this point.
-He’s there, but he’s not like there if that makes sense.
+He’s there but not like there, if that makes sense.
 He’s all he’s known the horrible conditions of Aleppo, this war-torn town, and nothing shocks him at this point.
 They are journeying across the Mediterranean by boat.
 There’s the boat on the book cover because all three tie in with the boat.
 They’re going across the Mediterranean and then up into Germany.

-So we have one boy who is going from Germany to Cuba, one from Cuba to America and one from Aleppo up to Germany and individually.
+So we have one boy going from Germany to Cuba, one from Cuba to America, and one from Aleppo up to Germany and individually.
 It was harrowing to see how their stories connect and how this same situation continues.
 Also, it makes this such an important book.
-They have such similarities yet differences that it was interesting to see how they all matched up.
+They have such similarities yet differences that it was interesting to see how they matched up.

 Author: Alan Gratz